Safety & Guardrails

 How It Works

-3. It calculates a grounding score (0.0 to 1.0) based on keyword overlap
+3. It computes a grounding score based on keyword overlap (0.0–1.0).

-4. If the score falls below the threshold, the configured action triggers
+4. If the score falls below the threshold, the configured action triggers.

 Threshold Tuning